Concordium/Concordium-Free-Open-Grants-Program/Bictory.md

 ### Benchmark

-Please name the projects you are compeeting with:
+Please name the projects you are competing with:

 ### Team